GPlates/new-gplates-website/src/pages/download/index.md

 ---

-Click [here](https://sourceforge.net/projects/gplates/files/gplates/stats/map?dates=2003-02-20+to+2118-05-24) to see the detailed GPlates download statistics on sourceforge.net.
+Click [here](https://earthbyte.org/gplates-download-stats/index.php) to see the GPlates download statistics.